 However, I got a chance to receive a behind-the-scenes look at ESPN’s Monday Night Football operation at Soldier Field last week.
 Make that, a huge operation.
 It gave me a new appreciation for what goes into the national telecast of a sporting event.

-Occupying a large section in the bowels of the stadium, the Monday Night crew consists of credentialed production force of 250-300 people, 11 large 80,000-pound trucks, … Continue Reading
+Occupying a large section in the bowels of the stadium, the Monday Night crew consists of credentialed production force of 250-300 people, … Continue Reading

 A little late breaking news on a Sunday night.
 From NBC.